Scott Edinburgh

 Wharton MBA Essay 2: Taking into consideration your background – personal, professional, and/or academic – how do you plan to add meaningful value to the Wharton community?
 (350 words)

-Wharton’s Essay 2 prompt changed slightly this year.
-Wharton gives this direction to applicants when explaining the rationale behind the subject change: “center on the impact you’ll bring to the Wharton community, rather than how you’ll spend your time while in the program.
+The Wharton MBA Essay 2 prompt remained unchanged this year.
+Wharton gives this direction to applicants when explaining the rationale behind the subject change: “Rather than focusing on what you’ll do, focus on how you’ll show up and why that matters.

 To approach this essay, think about what you have done beyond what is in your resume.
 Consider items you wish you had space within your resume to elaborate on.
 Ask yourself what makes you special or unique.